 You Are Kept Accountable

 One of the biggest keys to sustaining recovery is holding yourself accountable for your actions.
 At an IOP, both staff and recovering peers can help you stay on course.
-Having your sponsor, recovering peers and treatment staff in your corner is immeasurable in your sobriety.
-Not only will these support people let you know when you are falling short, they will celebrate your daily victories.
+Having your sponsor, recovering peers, and treatment staff in your corner is immeasurable in your sobriety.
+Not only will these support people let you know when you are falling short, but they will also celebrate your daily victories.

 You Can Reintegrate Slowly into Your Daily Life

 A major way IOP benefits your recovery is the ability to slowly reintegrate back into your normal routine.
 For those who attend inpatient treatment, the transition back into daily life can be a shock to the system.
 Without the constant support and presence of treatment staff, newly recovering addicts can feel vulnerable to relapse.

 In an intensive outpatient treatment program, you can get the quality care you need while taking care of your work and family obligations.
 You can put into practice the life skills you learn in an IOP in real time.
 While many inpatient treatment programs last up to 90 days on average, IOPs run on average 12 to 14 weeks.
 As a result, you can slowly work back into your normal routine at your own pace.
 Additionally, you have the safety net of counselors and recovering peers by your side.